jitendrasuthar1998/nextjs/3.ProjectStructure/readme.md

-Sure, Jitendra!
-Below is a **detailed `README.md`** file that explains the **Next.js app project structure**, especially when you choose the `src/` directory and the **App Router** option during setup.
-It’s formatted perfectly for markdown — just copy and paste it into your GitHub repo.

----

 # 🧱 Understanding Next.js App Project Structure (with App Router & `src/` directory)

 When you create a new Next.js project with the `App Router` and `src/` directory options, the folder structure is modern, organized, and designed for scalability.